christophernhill/gmao_mitgcm_couplng/notes/tag-index.md

+  * The export fields are now updated every time step, instead of only during initialization.
   * Transferring import fields to MITgcm variables and writing them to files for comparison with the *import* output files.
   * Replacing verification output.
 The output files changed